-In its assessment of the proposed rule and the rule as made, the Commission has carefully considered recent developments in the energy market and changes to external policy settings that may be driving a period of market uncertainty.
-Therefore, a key consideration for the Commission for this rule change has been to assess the extent to which market uncertainty (driven by changes to external policy settings) may affect investment decisions in generation capacity in the NEM.
+In its assessment of the proposed rule and draft rule, the Commission has considered the extent to which market uncertainty potentially impacts on investment decisions in generation capacity in the NEM.
 In particular, the Commission considers that if there is a potential risk that additional generation capacity is not deployed in sufficient time to meet increasing maximum demand, the reliability standard may not be achieved.